GeoTecINIT/awarns-framework/packages/battery/README.md

 This framework module includes a task that allows to access phone's battery level on demand.

-Install the plugin using the following command line instruction.
+Install the plugin using the following command line instruction:

 ```bash
 ns plugin add @awarns/battery